hl2guide/curated-adblock-lists/README.md

 - Last updated: 2026-01-21 18:05:17 +1100
 - Version: 1.0.1.12

 I've created these lists to improve and cleanup sites I visit frequently.
-More filters will be added during 2025, the lists will avoid heavy filters that have a performance impact.
+More filters will be added over time.
+The lists will avoid heavy filters that have a performance impact.

 # Usage